 The Legal Aspects Seminar Component

-The final component of the workshop is an online course provided by the Office of Institutional Equity in which participants leverage what they have learned in the Diversity Literacy Training Component (above) to addressing how diversity impacts and is impacted by university policies, state and federal laws (e.g., affirmative action requirements), and any policies or procedures relevant to committee work and the faculty hiring process at Michigan Tech.
+The final component of the workshop is an online course provided by the Office of Equal Opportunity Compliance and Title IX in which participants leverage what they have learned in the Diversity Literacy Training Component (above) to addressing how diversity impacts and is impacted by university policies, state and federal laws (e.g., affirmative action requirements), and any policies or procedures relevant to committee work and the faculty hiring process at Michigan Tech.
+Additionally, completion of a Faculty Legal Aspects Refresher course is required annually when serving on a search committee.
+It will be assigned automatically upon joining a search committee.